-At VIVA EVE we are committed to providing high-quality, personalized care for each and every patient we see.
-We will partner with you to determine the best way to treat your problematic fibroids or adenomyosis.
+The doctors at VIVA EVE have years of experience in the safe and effective treatment of both uterine fibroids and adenomyosis through the UFE procedure.
+We provide high-quality, personalized care for each and every patient we see.
+We’ll partner with you to determine the best way to treat your problematic symptoms.

 - Kaump, G. & Spies, J. (2013).
 The impact of uterine artery embolization on ovarian function.
 J Vasc Interv Radiol, Apr; 24(4): 459-467.

 - McLucas, B., Voorhees Iii, W. D., & Elliott, S. (2015).
 Fertility after uterine artery embolization: a review.
 Minimally Invasive Therapy & Allied Technologies, 2: 1-7.